YoMF/cpp/SDL/Drawing-Circle/Readme.md

 The width of the rectangle with the maximum area is a Unimodal function(I couldn't find a solid proof).
 But there has to be a single(atleast not atmost) rectangle
 with a maximum area.

+Its actually quite fast (about 800us - the draw_circle function).
+And draws only about 100 rectangles even for large circles like 500-600px.

+you can try filling the octant using the line rendering provided by SDL library too.

 ## Results:

 We have to transform and copy to get the full circle.